Richard Owen

 Owen produced a vast array of scientific work, but is probably best remembered today for coining the word Dinosauria (meaning "Terrible Reptile" or "Fearfully Great Reptile").
-An outspoken critic of Charles Darwin's theory of evolution by natural selection, Owen agreed with Darwin that evolution occurred, but thought it was more complex than outlined in Darwin's On the Origin of Species.
-Owen's approach to evolution can be considered to have anticipated the issues that have gained greater attention with the recent emergence of evolutionary developmental biology.
+An outspoken critic of Charles Darwin's theory of evolution by natural selection, Owen agreed with Darwin that evolution occurred but thought it was more complex than outlined in Darwin's On the Origin of Species.[page range too broad] Owen's approach to evolution can be considered to have anticipated the issues that have gained greater attention with the recent emergence of evolutionary developmental biology.

 Owen was the first president of the Microscopical Society of London in 1839 and edited many issues of its journal – then known as The Microscopic Journal.
 Owen also campaigned for the natural specimens in the British Museum to be given a new home.
-This resulted in the establishment, in 1881, of the now world-famous Natural History Museum in South Kensington, London.
-Bill Bryson argues that, "by making the Natural History Museum an institution for everyone, Owen transformed our expectations of what museums are for".
+This resulted in the establishment, in 1881, of the now world-famous Natural History Museum in South Kensington, London.[page range too broad] Bill Bryson argues that, "by making the Natural History Museum an institution for everyone, Owen transformed our expectations of what museums are for."

-While he made several contributions to science and public learning, Owen was a controversial figure among his contemporaries, both for his disagreements on matters of common descent, and for accusations that he took credit for other people's work.
+While he made several contributions to science and public learning, Owen was a controversial figure among his contemporaries, both for his disagreements on matters of common descent and for accusations that he took credit for other people's work.

 Biography

 Owen became a surgeon's apprentice in 1820 and was appointed to the Royal College of Surgeons in 1826.
 In 1836, Owen was appointed Hunterian professor at the Royal College, and in 1849, he succeeded William Clift as conservator of the Hunterian Museum.
-He held the latter office until 1856, when he became superintendent of the natural history department of the British Museum.
+He held the latter office until 1856 when he became superintendent of the natural history department of the British Museum.
 He then devoted much of his energies to a great scheme for a National Museum of Natural History, which eventually resulted in the removal of the natural history collections of the British Museum to a new building at South Kensington: the British Museum (Natural History) (now the Natural History Museum).
 He retained office until the completion of this work, in December 1883, when he was made a knight of the Order of the Bath.

 Owen always tended to support orthodox men of science and the status quo.
 The royal family presented him with the cottage in Richmond Park and Robert Peel put him on the Civil List.
 In 1843, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 1844 he became an associated member of the Royal Institute of the Netherlands.
-When this Institute became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as foreign member.
+When this Institute became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as a foreign member.
 In 1845, he was elected as a member to the American Philosophical Society.

-He died at home on 15 December 1892 and is buried in the churchyard at St Andrew's Church, Ham near Richmond, Surrey.
+He died at home on 15 December 1892 and is buried in the churchyard at St Andrew's Church, Ham, near Richmond, Surrey.